 - Abstain from sex.
 This is the most effective way to avoid STIs.

 - Stay with an uninfected partner.
 Have sex only with a long-term monogamous partner who isn't infected.

 - Wait and verify.
 Avoid vaginal and anal intercourse with new partners until you have both been tested for STIs.
 Oral sex is less risky, but use a latex condom or dental dam — a thin, square piece of rubber made with latex or silicone — to prevent direct contact between the oral and genital mucous membranes.

 - Use condoms and dental dams consistently and correctly.
 Use a new latex condom or dental dam for each sex act, whether oral, vaginal or anal.
 Never use an oil-based lubricant, such as petroleum jelly, with a latex condom or dental dam.
 Condoms made from natural membranes are not recommended because they're not as effective at preventing STIs.

 See more In-depth

-- STDs and pregnancy.
-Centers for Disease Control and Prevention. http://www.cdc.gov/std/pregnancy/stdfact-pregnancy.htm.
+- STDs and pregnancy — CDC fact sheet (detailed).
+Centers for Disease Control and Prevention. https://www.cdc.gov/std/pregnancy/stdfact-pregnancy-detailed.htm.
 Accessed Nov.
-17, 2014.
+21, 2017.

-- Sexually transmitted infections: Overview.
-Womenshealth.gov. http://womenshealth.gov/publications/our-publications/fact-sheet/sexually-transmitted-infections.html.
+- Sexually transmitted infections, pregnancy, and breastfeeding.
+Womenshealth.gov. https://www.womenshealth.gov/a-z-topics/stis-pregnancy-and-breastfeeding.
 Accessed Nov.
-18, 2014.
+21, 2017.